United Allied States to Elect President in July 30th Election

 - Mr. Raymond Richardson

-- Ms. Stephanus Hermanus Duminy
+- Mr. Stephanus Hermanus Duminy

 Under the UAS charter, the President performs strategic and day-to-day leadership responsibilities that promote and protect the civic and economic interests of citizens and businesses.
 He/She also serves as Head of State who carries out the vision of making the United Allied States the freest place on Earth.